spences10/scottspence.com/copy/faq.md

 I can video call with prior arrangement.

 Please be upfront about timings for interview rounds.
-I'm not interested in several day long rounds.
+I'm not interested in several day long interview rounds.

-With regard to technical/take home 'tests', I'm not willing to spend more than two hours on any given assignment to assess my skill level.
+With regard to technical/take home 'tests', I'm not willing to spend more than two hours on any given assignment to assess my skill level unless I'm being paid for my time.

-The effort exchange for take homes doesn't seem quite right to me.
+The effort exchange for take home assignments isn't right.
 A one hour interview in real time would be preferred.

 ---